nf-core/rnaseq/docs/output.md

   * FastQC report for trimmed reads

 Single-end data will have slightly different file names and only one FastQ file per sample.

+## SortMeRNA
+When `--remove_rRNA` is specified, nfcore/rnaseq pipeline uses [SortMeRNA](https://github.com/biocore/sortmerna) for removal of rRNA.
+SortMeRNA requires reference sequences and these are by default from the [SILVA database](https://www.arb-silva.de/).

+MultiQC reports currently do not contain statistics of the rRNA removal.

+**Output directory: `results/SortMeRNA`**

+Contains FastQ files with quality and adapter trimmed reads for each sample, along with a log file describing the trimming.

+* `reads/sample-fw.fq.gz`, `reads/sample-rv.fq.gz`
+  * Trimmed and rRNA depleted FastQ data, reads forward and reverse.
+  * NB: Only saved if `--save_nonrRNA_reads` has been specified.
+* `logs/sample_rRNA_report.txt`
+  * Report how many reads where removed due to matches to reference database(s).

+Single-end data will have slightly different file names (`reads/sample.fq.gz`) and only one FastQ file per sample.

 ## STAR
 STAR is a read aligner designed for RNA sequencing.
 STAR stands for Spliced Transcripts Alignment to a Reference, it produces results comparable to TopHat (the aligned previously used by NGI for RNA alignments) but is much faster.